oicr-ibc/cssscl/README.rst

      $ cssscl build_dbs -btax -c -blast -nt 2 PATH_TO/test_data/TRAIN.fa PATH_TO/taxon/

+(the whole process should take ~ 37 min using 2 CPUs)

-By default all databases will be outputted to the DIR where the TRAIN.fa resides (note that all paths provided in the examples above are using absolute/full paths to the files/directories).
+By default all databases will be outputted to the directory where the TRAIN.fa resides (note that all paths provided in the examples above are using absolute/full paths to the files/directories).
 The above command will build three databases (blast, compression and the kmer db) for sequences in the training set.

 The cssscl's ``build_dbs`` module requires two positional arguments to be provided:

-      | i. a file in the fasta format (e.g. TRAIN.fa as in the example above) that specifies the collection of reference genomes composing the training set.
+      | i. a **file** in the fasta format (e.g. TRAIN.fa as in the example above) that specifies the collection of reference genomes composing the training set.
       |
-      | ii. a directory (taxon/ in the example above) that specifies the location where the taxon data is stored (more specifically the directory should contain the following files: gi_taxid_nucl.dmp, names.dmp and nodes.dmp, these files can be downloaded from the NCBI taxonomy database at ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
+      | ii. a **directory** (taxon/ in the example above) that specifies the location where the taxon data is stored (more specifically the directory should contain the following files: gi_taxid_nucl.dmp, names.dmp and nodes.dmp, these files can be downloaded from the NCBI taxonomy database at ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).

 The additional optional arguments used in the command line above have the following meaning: